jspotten/cs324-labs/08-lab-socket-hunt/README.md

 A note about the `local_addr` and `remote_addr` variables.
 The functions `sendto()`, `recvfrom()`, and `bind()` take type `struct sockaddr *` as an argument, rather than `struct sockaddr_in *` or `struct sockaddr_in6 *`.
-Per the `bind()` man page: "The only purpose of this structure is to cast the structure pointer passed in addr in order to avoid compiler warnings."
+Per the `bind(2)` man page: "The only purpose of this structure is to cast the structure pointer passed in addr in order to avoid compiler warnings."
 In essence, this structure makes it so that `bind()` (and the other functions) can have a single definition that supports both IPv4 and IPv6.
 As long as the